amcax-corp/kernel-examples/step/src/example01/README.md

-	1. Define a printProductName function to output a Product tree
+	1. Define a printProductName function to output the Product tree structure

-	2. Define a printSubName function that outputs the names of all sub-shapes in the Product tree
+	2. Define a printSolidName function to output the names of all Solids in the Product tree

-	3. Use AMCAX::STEP::StepDataList create containers used to store data

-	4. Use AMCAX::STEP::StepReader to create shapes for converting STEP files into TopoShape objects

-	5. Use SetUnit() under AMCAX::STEP::StepReader to set the base unit used when converting STEP to TopoShape.
-The basic unit for AMCAX::STEP::StepLengthUnit::PresetLengthUnit::was
+	3. Set the basic unit used when converting STEP to TopoShape using SetTargetUnit() under AMCAX::STEP::STEPStyledReader; the basic unit is AMCAX::STEP::StepLengthUnit::PresetLengthUnit::METRE

-	6. Read the STEP entity using Read() under AMCAX::STEP::StepReader
+	4. Read the file using Read() under AMCAX::STEP::STEPStyledReader

+	5. Obtain the STEPStyledProduct tree list using GetProducts() under AMCAX::STEP::STEPStyledReader

+	6. Extract the overall Shape using MakeCompound() under AMCAX::STEP::STEPTool

-	7. Obtain a list of Pointers to the StepData tree using GetShapes() under AMCAX::STEP::StepReader
+	7. Expand the tree into a one-dimensional array using FlattenInplace() under AMCAX::STEP::STEPTool

-	8. Use AMCAX::STEP::StepDataTool::create a StepData Flatten a copy of the tree and its spread into an array

-	9. Convert the TopoShape object to a STEP file using AMCAX::STEP::StepWriter
+	8. Convert the TopoShape object to a STEP file using AMCAX::STEP::STEPWriter

-	10. Use SetUnit() under AMCAX::STEP::StepWriter to set the length unit of the STEP file

-	11. Write the header of the STEP file to the stream using Init() under AMCAX::STEP::StepWriter
+	9. Set the length unit of the STEP file using SetOutputUnit() under AMCAX::STEP::STEPWriter

-	12. Write the data portion of the STEP file using WriteShape() under AMCAX::STEP::StepWriter
+	10. Write the data part of the STEP file using WriteShapes() under AMCAX::STEP::STEPWriter

-	13. Use Done() under AMCAX::STEP::StepWriter to write the end of the STEP file and close the output file
+	11. Compose the ending part of the STEP file and close the output file using Done() under AMCAX::STEP::STEPWriter